Reaction as UK PM Johnson moved to intensive care

-Below is early reaction to the news:
+Below is some reaction to the news:

 EMMANUEL MACRON, FRENCH PRESIDENT